 The determination of fair value and consequently, the amount of unrealized gains and losses in our portfolio, is to a certain degree subjective and dependent on the judgment of our Board.
 Certain factors that may be considered in determining the fair value of our investments include the nature and realizable value of any collateral, the portfolio company's earnings and its ability to make payments on its indebtedness, the markets in which the portfolio company does business, comparison to comparable publicly-traded companies, discounted cash flows and other relevant factors.
 Because such valuations, and particularly valuations of private securities and private companies, are inherently uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value may differ materially from the values that would have been used if a ready market for these securities existed.
 Due to this uncertainty, our fair value determinations may cause our net asset value on a given date to materially understate or overstate the value that we may ultimately realize upon the sale or disposition of one or more of our investments.
-As a result, investors purchasing our common stock based on an overstated net asset value would pay a higher price than the value of our investments might warrant.
-Conversely, investors selling shares during a period in which the net asset value understates the value of our investments might warrant.
+As a result, investors purchasing our common stock based on an overstated net asset value would pay a higher price than the value of our investments will receive a lower price for their shares than the value of our investments might warrant.